-\begin{lemma}[Branches] Let $(\F,\T^X)\in\partial\Rat_{{\bf F},X}$, let $v$ be a periodic internal vertex, let $a_0\in \S_v$ and $B$ be a branch on $v$ such that for all $k\in \N$, the branch of $T^Y$ attached to $f^k(a_0)$ maps inside the branch on $T^Z$ attached to $f^{k+1}(a_0)$.
-Then \begin{itemize} \item $B$ does not contain critical periodic vertex ; \item if $B$ contains a periodic internal vertex then its cycle has degree $1$ and $a_0$ is periodic. \end{itemize} \end{lemma}
+\begin{lemma}[Branches] Let $(\F,\T^X)\in\partial\Rat_{{\bf F},X}$, $v$ a periodic internal vertex, $t_0\in \S_v$ and let $B$ be a branch on $v$ such that for every $k\in \N$, the branch of $T^Y$ attached to $f^k(t_0)$ maps inside the branch on $T^Z$ attached to $f^{k+1}(a_0)$.
+Then \begin{itemize} \item $B$ does not contain a critical periodic vertex ; \item if $B$ contains a periodic internal vertex then its cycle has degree $1$ and $t_0$ is periodic. \end{itemize} \end{lemma}